-Only 60 registered worshippers will be allowed entry (in addition to clergy and essential assistants).
-At the time of registration the full names and contact phone numbers for all worshippers will be collected.
+- Only 65 attendees will be allowed entry (in addition to clergy and essential assistants).

-- A parish-appointed Attendance Monitor will check names against a list to ensure all worshippers attending have registered.
+- A parish-appointed Attendance Monitor will check that all attendees have checked in as above.

-- Worshippers must sanitise their hands upon entry using the sanitiser provided in the narthex.
+- All attendees must sanitise their hands upon entry using the sanitiser provided in the narthex.

 - Entry from the narthex to the nave of the church is through the double glass doors only.

-- Worshippers must only sit in allocated seating which is marked with green stickers to ensure 1.5m distance between worshippers.
+- Worshippers must only sit in allocated seating which is marked with green stickers to ensure 1.5 metre distance between worshippers.

 - Worshippers can seek assistance from the Attendance Monitor if required during the Mass.